Federal marijuana legalization: how far away is it?

 “Many treat (legalization) as an inevitability, but that point of view minimizes how complicated it is to get anything through Congress during these polarized times,” Castille told GreenState.
 “If I had to guess, we are still two presidential cycles away from federal prohibition ending and it is going to require our industry to work in coalition for the greater good rather than in siloed interest groups.”

+Medical and recreational legalization have shown to have a positive impact on communities, businesses, and more.
 New data and research continue to deflect the assumption that legalization leads to crime and chaos.
-In tandem, these pushes could build enough momentum for federal marijuana legalization within the next five years.
+Recent pushes could build enough momentum for federal marijuana legalization within the next five years.

 Cara Wietstock is Senior Content Producer of GreenState.com and has been working in the cannabis space since 2011.
 She has covered the cannabis business beat for Ganjapreneur and The Spokesman Review.
 You can find her living in Bellingham, Washington with her husband, son, and a small zoo of pets.